CZ-NIC/dns-probe/doc/Configuration.rst

 :data node: ``<instance-id>/ipv4-allowlist``
 :default: empty

-List of allowed IPv4 addresses to process traffic from.
+List of allowed IPv4 addresses and prefixes to process traffic from.

 By default all IPv4 addressess are allowed.